 CEO and Co-founder of Plaid

-Mark joined Index in 2015 and leads investments across fintech and software, from seed to pre-IPO stages.
-He's the board member or lead investor from Index in Plaid, Persona, Lithic, Pilot, Motive, Built, Pave, Intercom, and many others.
+Mark joined Index in 2015 and leads investments across fintech, software and AI, from seed to pre-IPO stages.
+He's the board member or lead investor from Index in Plaid, Intercom, Persona, Lithic, Pilot, Motive, Built, Pave and many others.
 He has been featured or quoted in the New York Times, Bloomberg, TechCrunch, The Economist and other publications.
 Before becoming an investor, Mark was an early employee on the business team at Dropbox and helped the company grow tenfold during his tenure there.
 Mark is a graduate of Brown University and majored in International Relations.
 He lives in Berkeley with his wife and two young sons.

 Dropbox grew tenfold during your tenure as a BizOps leader there.
 What did you learn from that experience?